vitar/clrf/src/en/theory/40-functions.md

 They include:

-- Self-care (health, stress management, rest).
-  Practicing self-care creates calm and prevents overload.
-- Emotional work (self-reflection, self-regulation, self-worth).
-  This builds clarity and courage, reducing defensiveness.
-- Hobbies and interests (creativity, sports, pursuits).
+- **Self-care**.
+Health, rest, stress habits.
+Decide one recovery move you’ll actually use this week; tell your partner when it happens so they can protect it.
+- **Emotional work**.
+Self-reflection, regulation, self-worth.
+A short check-in like “name the feeling, name the need, choose one request” reduces the load you place on the relationship to ‘fix’ what’s internal.
-  Joy in personal interests adds playfulness and energy to the couple’s rhythm.
+- **Hobbies and interests**.
+Joy in personal pursuits adds fresh air to the couple’s rhythm.
+Share results, not schedules—“show and tell” brings your partner in without turning hobbies into chores.
-- Social self-realization (work, friends, contribution to society).
-  Social expression reinforces identity and belonging beyond the couple.
-- Personal development (learning, spiritual practices, new experiences).
-  Personal growth sparks curiosity and hope for the future.
+- **Social self-realization**.
+Work, friends, contribution.
+Keeping two or three outside connections alive prevents the relationship from carrying the entire weight of recognition.
+- **Personal development**.
+Learning, practices, new experiences.
+One micro-experiment per month is enough; confidence grows from reps, not leaps.

 These functions help a person stay fulfilled and avoid overloading the relationship.
 Encouragement from a partner turns individual pursuits into shared pride.